sunfounder/pico-2w-kit/docs/source/cproject/ar_temp.rst

 2.13 Thermometer
 ===========================

-In this lesson, we'll learn how to use a **thermistor** with the Raspberry Pi Pico 2w to measure temperature.
+In this lesson, we'll learn how to use a **thermistor** with the Raspberry Pi Pico 2 W to measure temperature.
 A thermistor is a type of resistor whose resistance varies significantly with temperature.
 Specifically, we'll use a Negative Temperature Coefficient (NTC) thermistor, which decreases its resistance as the temperature increases.

 * :ref:`cpn_thermistor`